WakiMak/trentent.github.io-forked/_posts/2013-05-22-citrix-provisioning-services-pvs-6-1-automatic-vdisk-update-update-device-failed-to-shutdown-within-the-timeout-period.md

   - Citrix
   - Provisioning Services
 ---
-I have setup our PVS environment to execute the vDisk Automatic Update feature utilizing a custom script (update.bat). Â This script does a bunch of things, resync&#8217;s the time with NTP (to avoid daylight savings issues), refreshs GPO&#8217;s, executes Windows Update, cleans up temp files, runs the PVS optimizer, etc.
+I have setup our PVS environment to execute the vDisk Automatic Update feature utilizing a custom script (update.bat). Â This script does a bunch of things, resync's the time with NTP (to avoid daylight savings issues), refreshs GPO's, executes Windows Update, cleans up temp files, runs the PVS optimizer, etc.

-Unfortunately this can take longer than 30 minutes. Â For some reason, when executing the ESD client as &#8220;None&#8221; (aka, so a script runs) the &#8220;Update timeout&#8221; doesn&#8217;t seem to take effect, instead the 30 minute shutdown timeout is on the clock.
+Unfortunately this can take longer than 30 minutes. Â For some reason, when executing the ESD client as "None" (aka, so a script runs) the "Update timeout" doesn't seem to take effect, instead the 30 minute shutdown timeout is on the clock.

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>